CSUMB-SCD-instructors/syllabi/CST334-syllabus.md

 Please familiarize yourself with the CSUMB COVID-19 policies, which can be found [here](https://csumb.edu/health/coronavirus-information/).
 In short, campus, and class, is a mask-friendly environment.
-If you have been exposed to COVID-19 or are COVID-19 positive please stay home from class and contact me to arrange to attend virtually.
+If you have been exposed to COVID-19 or are COVID-19 positive please stay home from class and contact me in case you have trouble viewing the record lectures.
-This also generally applies when you are ill due to other causes – instead of coming to class while sick, please reach out, and we can make a plan.
+This also generally applies when you are ill due to other causes – instead of coming to class while sick, please review the class videos after the fact.

 [^1]: As a heads up, don’t edit your unit tests until after you’ve checked with me!
 If it’s going to lead to changes in the test I’ll make sure there’s an announcement about it!